Reliable Legal Service & Representation for Clients Across Houston & Austin

 That is why each of our skilled legal professionals is committed to providing comprehensive, client oriented legal representation to individuals and families who need help navigating each phase of the immigration process.
 We are renowned for our accessibility, honesty, and straightforwardness.
 You can count on us to deliver the qualified legal guidance you need in your corner to pursue each of your unique immigration goals.

 - Document Review: When you choose our firm, we will closely review all of your immigration documents, provide a detailed analysis, outline any potential issues, and answer any legal questions you might have.
 We're here to help!

-- Parole In Place: This applies to children, spouses, and parents of current or former service members in the Armed Forces, Selected Reserve, or the Ready Reserve.
+- Parole In Place: Parole in place applies to children, spouses, and parents of current or former service members in the Armed Forces, Selected Reserve, or the Ready Reserve.
 Speak to us today to learn more.

 - National Interest Waivers: These waivers are usually granted to those who have exceptional ability and whose employment in the United States would greatly benefit the nation.
 Set up a consultation to determine if your skills qualify.

 - Deferred Action: Deferred action lasts for two years and can be renewed in certain cases.
 If you are approved for deferred action, you can get a work permit, apply for a state ID or license, and apply for a Social Security number.